 But that’s not all that kombucha can do.
 Because it is fermented from antioxidant-rich green and black teas, kombucha packs many antioxidants of its own.
 So it can help protect your complexion and prevent premature aging.

 So, what’s the best way to work these teas into your routine?

 There’s no hard and fast rule for how much tea to drink, but consistency will help.
 As with any lifestyle change, the benefits of drinking tea will manifest gradually.
-So one random cup of tea a month is not really going to make a noticeable difference for your health or skin issues.
+So one random cup of tea a month is not going to make a noticeable difference in your health or skin issues.